jm-cook/my-smart-home/nest-hub-dashboard/README.md

           {{ weekday }} {{ month }} {{ day }}{{ suffix }}
 ```

-The Date card with time display is a mushroom template card dosplaying both the time and the date.
+The Date card with time display is a mushroom template card displaying both the time and the date.
 You can create it in the editor for mushroom cards, but here is the full yaml configuration for my card:

 ```yaml
           - type: custom:mushroom-template-card